 Reach for this book when you want to celebrate the unique, energetic bond between a child and a grandmother who is anything but conventional.
 It is perfect for families looking to validate that elderly relatives can be sources of high-energy fun and imaginative play rather than just quiet comfort.
 The story follows a young child and their Abuelita as they transform their day into a prehistoric world, blending Latin American cultural touches with the universal appeal of dinosaurs.
 It explores themes of intergenerational play, creativity, and the joy of shared imagination.
 Parents will appreciate how it encourages children to see their grandparents as active participants in their fantasy worlds.
 It is an ideal choice for ages 3 to 7, especially for families who want to see vibrant, joyful representations of Hispanic heritage and strong family ties.

 No specific prep is needed as the book is very accessible.
-Parents might want to practice the pronunciation of the Spanish words included to ensure a smooth read-aloud flow.
+Parents may find it helpful to familiarize themselves with the Spanish words to enhance the read-aloud experience.
 A parent might choose this after hearing their child say 'Grandma is too old to play' or if they want to encourage a closer bond between a child and an elder.

 Toddlers will respond to the bright illustrations and dino-sounds.
 Older children (ages 6-7) will appreciate the humor in Abuelita's dinosaur-like behavior and the specific dinosaur facts or types mentioned.